hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/public/REAME.md

 <strong><span style="color:gray; font-size:18px"> Staying within the Free Tier Limit</span> </strong>

 A typical free daily allowance cycle consists of up to 1000 free API queries.
-In which case, the user has to wait until the begining of the next free tier cycle.
+In this case, the user has to wait until the beginning of the next free tier cycle.
 To avoid being charged, this source code has a *a server-side accounting logic* to pause querying the weathercrossing API once its periodic allowance has been reached.
-Unpause is automatic once the clock rolls to the begin of a new daily free tier cycle.
+Unpause is automatic once the clock rolls to the beginning of a new daily free tier cycle.

 >*Potential development needed to notify the server admin if demands grew and if there are ways to monetize it.*

 <strong><span style="color:gray; font-size:18px">Caching the Weather Data</span></strong>

-Weather forecast data from `visualcrossing.com` typically contains infomation spanning 15 days, each day contains 24 hourly objects.
-Additional queries within the same period would usually resulted in the same data.
-We need to cache this information so not to incur needless and sometimes costly API calls.
+Weather forecast data from `visualcrossing.com` typically contains information spanning 15 days, each day contains 24 hourly objects.
+Additional queries within the same period would usually result in the same data.
+We need to cache this information so as not to incur needless and sometimes costly API calls.

 We could elect to use the DOM Storage API, also called the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) methods: `Window.sessionStorage` where data persists as long as the session is running, or `Window.localStorage` which has no expiration.
 Note: when the last private tab is closed, data stored in the localStorage object of a site opened in a private tab or incognito mode is cleared.

 <br />

-<span style="color:green">**IMPORTANT:**</span>  Web Storage API needs to be implemented on the the browser side (client with the DOM).
-In this case, we make sure to place the javascript script at the bottom of HTML body section.
+<span style="color:green">**IMPORTANT:**</span>  Web Storage API needs to be implemented on the browser side (client with the DOM).
+In this case, we make sure to place the javascript script at the bottom of the HTML body section.

 >Another option is to use no-sql storage such as `redis`.
 A topic not in the scope of this exercise.